agrc/perdiem/readme.md

 6. Email interested parties to notify results are ready.

 ### Yearly Process Update
 Every new Utah fiscal year Travel produces new Utah per diem rates.
-They will be provided be State Travel and must replace [utah_rates.csv]
+They will be provided by State Travel and must replace [utah_rates.csv](utah_rates.csv)